-- 6. Prioritize pedestrian and bicycle movement as the primary means of travel within the station area. - 7.
-Create an active, safe and inviting pedestrian and bicycle environment in the station area and along 112th Avenue SE. - 8.
-Establish a clearly-defined pathway system to the station area and other destinations, such as the Mercer Slough, and other nearby parks and open spaces. - 9.
-Foster walkability and visual interest by establishing a pattern of small walkable blocks within the station area wherever reasonably feasible. - 10.
+- 6. Prioritize pedestrian and bicycle movement as the primary means of travel within the station area - Create an active, safe and inviting pedestrian and bicycle environment in the station area and along 112th Avenue SE. - Establish a clearly-defined public pedestrian system to the station area and other destinations, such as the Mercer Slough, and other nearby parks and open spaces. - 9.
+Foster walkability and visual interest by establishing a pattern of small walkable blocks within the station area wherever reasonably feasible, as shown in Figure 1. - 10.
 Support improved non-motorized connections on Main Street to the Wilburton neighborhood and the Eastside Rail Corridor.